 Frequently Asked Questions

-GitDuck is a platform to show how you code and watch how other developers work.
-You can use it to do video code reviews, learn best practices, create walkthroughs, tutorials, etc.
+GitDuck allows you to record and share a video linked to your code.
+So you can show how you code and watch how other developers work.
+You can use it to do record tutorials, do video code reviews, async pair programming or live coding.

 How does it work?

 GitDuck works directly from VS Code (other IDEs coming soon) and you can record your screen, code and your microphone.

 Once you start GitDuck, it generates a live streaming so your developers can watch or you just share the link and they can replay your coding session.
 Check an example https://gitduck.com/watch/5d6fcc075e065d6d69a278b4.

 How to start using GitDuck?